USK-DIMA/revolut-demo/README.md

 ## Integration tests

-    You can find an integration test in module transfer-app in classes `ru.uskov.dmitry.transferapp.TransferTest` and `ru.uskov.dmitry.transferapp.AbstractIntegrationTest`
+    You can find an integration test in module transfer-app in classes `ru.uskov.dmitry.transferapp.TransferTest` and `ru.uskov.dmitry.transferapp.AccountManagementTest`

 ## Comment
 I haven't described rest api in this file because I am sure it is not necessary in Test Home task.
 You can understand how this api works after you have watched classes